olonho/mathvm/README.txt

  error will happen.

-  Values in variable could be modified with traditional C-style expressions, like x= 2+y*3; with traditional C-style operators precedence, i.e. aforementioned expression is evaluated as x= (2+(y*3));
+  Values in variable could be modified with traditional C-style expressions, like x = 2+y*3; with traditional C-style operators precedence, i.e. aforementioned expression is evaluated as x= (2+(y*3));

-  Variables in topmost scope could be bound to Var class instances, to allow interoperability between MVM programs and C++.
+  Variables in topmost scope could be bound to 'Var' class instances, to allow interoperability between MVM programs and C++.